Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Authors

-1 Assistant professor of Department of Motor Behavior and sport psychology, Faculty of Sport Sciences, Shahid Chamran University of Ahvaz, Ahvaz, Iran
+1 Department of Motor Behavior and sport psychology, Faculty of Sport Sciences , Shahid Chamran University of Ahvaz, Ahvaz, Iran.

-2 M.Sc. in Motor Behavior, Department of motor behavior and sport psychology Faculty of Sport Sciences, Shahid Chamran University of Ahvaz, Ahvaz, Iran
+2 Department of Motor Behavior and sport psychology, Faculty of Sport Sciences, Shahid Chamran University of Ahvaz, Ahvaz, Iran.

-3 Instructor of Department of Sports physiology, Faculty of Sport Sciences, Shahid Chamran University of Ahvaz, Ahvaz, Iran
+3 Department of Sports physiology, Faculty of Sport Sciences , Shahid Chamran University of Ahvaz, Ahvaz, Iran.

 Abstract

-Introduction: The purpose of this research was to investigate the effect of training with different rhythms of music on the coupling of bimanual movement.
+Introduction: The purpose of this research was to investigate the effect of training with different musical rhythms on bimanual movement coupling.

 Keywords